Spooni-Development/spooni_development_website/docs/doc_mappings/new-austin/spooni_buckshot_bend.md

 ---
 title: Buckshot Bend
-description: SPOONI Buckshot Bend MLO for RedM - Desert settlement with buildings and storage.
-Small New Austin outpost for frontier roleplay in Red Dead Redemption 2.
+description: Desert settlement with buildings and storage in New Austin.
 ---

 # 🏠 Buckshot Bend